+Unauthorized Contractual Commitments.
 Only those persons to whom authority has been specifically delegated by the Executive Director are authorized to commit the Trust to an expenditure of funds for materials/services.
-The Trust's employees, other than those who have received written delegation of authority, are not authorized to commit funds or enter into written or oral agreements with suppliers on behalf of the Presidio Trust.
+Trust's employees, other than those who have received written delegation of authority, are not authorized to commit funds or enter into written or oral agreements with suppliers on behalf of the Trust.

-2.3 CONFLICT OF INTEREST

-Any Presidio Trust employee or Board or other non-governmental member who has a real or apparent conflict of interest may be unable to render impartial, technically sound, and objective assistance, advice, or decisions regarding procurement.
-Any employee or Board or other non-governmental member who has a real or apparent conflict of interest, must withdraw from participation in the procurement if law or regulation requires it.

-2.4 CONTRACTS WITH EMPLOYEES OF THE PRESIDIO TRUST OR U. S. GOVERNMENT

-Unless approved by the Executive Director, the Presidio Trust shall not knowingly award a contract to a Trust or U.S. Government employee or to a business concern or other organization owned or substantially owned or controlled by one or more Trust or U.S. Government employees.
-This policy is intended to avoid any conflict of interest that might arise between the employee's interests and his/her Government duties and to avoid the appearance of favoritism or preferential treatment by the Trust toward its employees.
+- 23 Conflict of Interest.
+Any Trust employee or Board or other non-governmental member who has a real or apparent conflict of interest may be unable to render impartial, technically sound, and objective assistance, advice or decisions regarding procurement.
+Any employee or Board or other non-governmental member who has a real or apparent conflict of interest, must withdraw from participation in the procurement if law or regulation requires it. - Contracts with Employees of the Trust or the U.S. Government.
+Unless approved by the Executive Director, the Trust shall not knowingly award a contract to a Trust or a U.S. Government employee or to a business concern or other organization owned or substantially owned or controlled by one or more Trust or U.S. Government employees.
+This policy is intended to avoid any conflict of interest that might arise between the employee's interests and his/her government duties and to avoid the appearance of favoritism or preferential treatment by the Trust toward its employees. - 25 Disclosure of Information.
+Except as may be required by law, the basis on which a procurement selection is made shall not be disclosed to or discussed with anyone other than Trust personnel and consultants on a need to know basis. - Organizational Conflicts of Interest.
+The Trust will avoid awarding contracts to contractors that have unacceptable organizational conflicts of interest.

-2.5 DISCLOSURE OF INFORMATION

-Except as may be required by law, the basis on which a procurement selection is made shall not be disclosed to or discussed with anyone other than Presidio Trust personnel and consultants on a need to know basis.

-2.6 ORGANIZATIONAL CONFLICTS OF INTEREST

-The Presidio Trust is to avoid awarding contracts to contractors that have unacceptable organizational conflicts of interest.
 An organizational conflict of interest means that, because of activities or relationships with other persons, a proposed contractor is unable or potentially unable to render impartial assistance to the Trust, or the contractor's objectivity in performing the contract work is or might be impaired, or the contractor has an unfair competitive advantage.
 Persons with an actual or potential organizational conflict of interest should be instructed to contact the Trust at the earliest possible time to evaluate whether any conflicts of interest can be avoided or mitigated.
 The Trust will resolve organizational conflict of interest issues on a case-by-case basis.
 When necessary to further the interests of the Trust, an actual or potential conflict may be waived or mitigated at the Trust's discretion.
-As used herein, the term "person" includes any legal entity including a partnership, corporation, or association.

-2.7 ETHICS

-All Presidio Trust employees are held to the highest standards of ethical conduct in the performance of their duties, and must conduct themselves so as to avoid even the appearance of any impropriety.
-All employees must employ the highest ethical business practices in source selection, negotiation, determination of awards and the administration of all purchasing activities.
+As used herein, the term "person" includes any legal entity including a partnership, corporation or association. - Ethics.
+Trust employees are held to the highest standards of ethical conduct in the performance of their duties, and must conduct themselves so as to avoid even the appearance of any impropriety.
+All employees must employ the highest ethical business practices in source selection, negotiation, determination of awards and the administration of all purchasing activities. - 28 Guidance.
+The following should be considered in planning for procurements. - A. Best Value.
+The Trust's policy is to procure products and services from sources that offer the best value to satisfy the Trust's mission needs.
+In selecting sources, the preferred method is to compete requirements for products and/or services among two or more sources. - B. Preference for Commercial Items.
+Preference should be given to using commercial items whenever possible.
+Development of a product, and its associated costs and risks, should be avoided unless commercial items capable of meeting the Trust's

-2.8 GUIDANCE

-The following should be considered in planning for procurements.